 In almost all editing forms we have common fields like the ones shown in the image.
 Basically, the fields name and comment are present in all forms and the rest will be visible depending on the type of the object being handled.
 Bold field names with a red asterisk indicate required attributes and the user must inform values for them otherwise the code generation will fail.

-name obeys the PostgreSQL rule for objects naming (63 bytes long names).
+name obeys the PostgreSQL rule for object naming which accepts up to 63 bytes long names in a default installation.
 The only exception here is for cast and operator objects.
-For the first the name can't be assigned by the user because pgModeler is the responsible to automatically generate the object's name and for the second a special rule must be followed: operator names should be composed by one or more of the following characters
+For cast objects, the name can't be assigned by the user because pgModeler is responsible for automatically generating the object's name, and for the operators a special rule must be followed: operator names must be composed by one or more of the following characters

 +-*/ <> =~!@#%^&|‘? (details at PostgreSQL documentation).

-You can use some special characters in the middle of object's name but bear in mind that in some cases it'll trigger the automatic identifier quotation mechanism to correctly identify the objects in the SQL code.
-An important note about objects' naming is that pgModeler does not fully supports the quoted identifier notation.
+You can use some special characters in the middle of the object's name but bear in mind that in some cases it'll trigger the quoted identifier mechanism to correctly identify the objects in the SQL code.
+An important note about objects' naming is that pgModeler does not fully support the quoted identifier notation.
 When using quoted identifiers only the following characters are accepted in the middle of names:

 owner are object pickers, which means that the user can't manually input the name of the desired object.
 This kind of field is very common throughout the pgModeler's editing forms and in order to select the desired object the user must click to show the object selection dialog (as seen in the next image - details about this dialog can be seen on Chapter 6: Advanced tools).
 In order to clear the field just click the button .

-Continuing to describe the basic fields of the first image above we also have the buttons Edit data (only for tables), Custom SQL, Edit permissions and the check box Disable SQL code.
+In the first image above we also have the buttons Edit data (only for tables), Custom SQL, Edit permissions, and the check box Disable SQL code.
 The first button is used to add initial data to a table which is converted into

 The first two buttons are used respectively to add or delete items from the grid and they can be triggered with shortcuts